HaydenJB/Euclidean-Polyrhythm-Drum-Machine/README.md

 Below is an example of these patterns played on the drum machine with some more polyrhythms added later in the video.

 [![Polyrhythm Examples](http://img.youtube.com/vi/n21XgvG8Wkc/0.jpg)](https://www.youtube.com/watch?v=n21XgvG8Wkc "Polyrhythm Examples")

+### Features To Be Added
+Tempo Control
+MIDI output
+Master Volume
+Load different samples from an SD card
+ADSR envelope for each sample
+Allow for sequencing of multiple bars containing different patterns Patch bank that allows for storing/retrival of patterns

+Schematics and detials on how to build/modify the project